 To prevent possible damage, do not slam the hood to close it.
-Lower the hood until it is open approximately 6 in (15 cm), and then drop it.
-This should secure both latches.
-Never drive your vehicle unless the hood is fully closed, with both latches engaged.
+Lower hood to approximately 12 in (30 cm) and drop the hood to close.
+Make sure hood is fully closed for both latches.
+Never drive vehicle unless hood is fully closed, with both latches engaged.